 The nighttime image was created by William Straka III, a researcher at the University of Wisconsin – Madison, Space Science and Engineering Center (SSEC Cooperative Institute for Meteorological Satellite Studies (CIMSS).
 “The Waning Crescent moon, with 12 percent illumination didn’t show many features,” Straka said.
 “Even with airglow present, though one could see the city lights peeking through the clouds and a lone ship on the southern edge of the storm.”

-The National Hurricane Center or NHC posted many watches and warnings on Aug.
-27. A Hurricane Watch is in effect for Puerto Rico, the Dominican Republic from Isla Saona to Samana.
-A Tropical Storm Warning is in effect for Martinique, St. Vincent and the Grenadines and Puerto Rico.
-A Tropical Storm Watch is in effect for Dominica, Grenada and its dependencies, Saba and St. Eustatius, Dominican Republic from Isla Saona to Punta Palenque, and the Dominican Republic from Samana to Puerto Plata.
+The National Hurricane Center or NHC posted many watches and warnings on August 27.
+A Hurricane Watch is in effect for Puerto Rico, the Dominican Republic from Isla Saona to Samana.
+A Tropical Storm Warning is in effect for Martinique, St. Vincent and the Grenadines, and Puerto Rico.
+A Tropical Storm Watch is in effect for Dominica, Grenada and its dependencies, Saba and St. Eustatius, the Dominican Republic from Isla Saona to Punta Palenque, and the Dominican Republic from Samana to Puerto Plata.

 At 8 a.m.
 EDT (1200 UTC) on Tuesday, August 27, NOAA’s National Hurricane Center or NHC noted the center of Tropical Storm Dorian was located by surface observations and Martinique radar data near latitude degrees 14.0 North and longitude 61.2 West.
 That puts the storm’s center just 15 miles (25 km) west-northwest of St. Lucia.

 Dorian is moving toward the west-northwest near 13 mph (20 kph), and this motion is expected to continue through tonight, followed by a turn toward the northwest on Wednesday.